Dalia Neis is a writer, filmmaker, musician, & facilitator

 A selection of art criticism, film writing, lyrics & essays appear in The Brooklyn Rail, Fence, Senses of Cinema, Makhzin, Hyperallergic, Tripwire (Journal of Poetics) Close-Up and here.

 FITH's 12" debut album was released on WANDA.
 Their second album 'Swamp' was released on the London based label, Outer Reaches.
-Their forthcoming album 'Dali Muru & The Polyphonic Swarm' is due out with Stroom TV in December 2021.
+Their self-tiled album 'Dali Muru & The Polyphonic Swarm' is out with Stroom TV in January 2022.
 Pre-orders available HERE.

 Label: Outer Reaches | 2019 | 12" Vinyl / DL